Arunvishnu123/Peer-to-Peer-BlockChain/ProjectDescription.md

 ### But here we couldn't able to follow the above procedure.
 Here we used "rsa module" which is used to encrypt the message only using the receiver public key  and decrypt the message using the reciever's private key for confidentiality and also,we give a digital signature which is created using the senders private key and message which can be validation using the sender public key
 # Message Queue System
+* Here two message queue system is there - One is for the Tracker and other is for Peer
+* Tracker Message queue contain all the failed messages sending attempts of the JOIN request.Every 60 seconds the Tracker will try to send the message in the message queue to its corresponding receiver and when it success it deleted from the database
+* Peer Message Queue contain all the failed message attempts of the NewBlock Request.Here also peer  try to send the messages in the message queue to its corresponding receiver and when it success it deleted from the database
 # Sqlite Database
 Here two databases are there one is for the Peer and other for the Tracker